Home > AGA Leadership > Initiatives & Programs > AGA Equity Project

 A six-point commitment to equity

-In July 2020, we introduced the AGA Equity Project.
-The project’s advisory board will develop a multi-year strategic plan to achieve the following aims:
+In July 2020, we introduced the AGA Equity Project to make a significant impact on the goals enumerated in our diversity policy.
+The project’s advisory board is working through a multi-year strategic plan to achieve the following aims:

 - A just world free of health disparities in digestive diseases and free of inequities in access and effective health care delivery.